sruloart/External-Resources-for-HaxeFlixel/README.md

 ### JAVA
-Java is one of the major languages in the programming-world, but our main focus here is mostly Android related API; Do you want to interact with the camera of your Android device?
-Do you want to setup your game with Google-Play? better have some Java knowledge pre-prepared.

 ### AS3 (Action-Script)
-The main language for Flash development.
-HaxeFlixel started out as a port of two major AS3 libraries (Flixel and Flixel Power Tools), and as part of this history, as well as Haxe-AS3 similarities, many AS3 libraries today are a good source for many different . :

 #### Convert AS3 to Haxe

 #### Use Haxe with AS3

 ### C++
-The all-foremother of most code you know.

 ## Native Targets
-Devices can have their own way of doing stuff, this is the "Native" stuff you keep hearing about.

 ### Android
 [Barcode ([Barak Shohat](http://www.bazzisoft.com/index.php))](https://github.com/bazzisoft-openfl-extensions/barcode):This extension provides real-time barcode scanning functionality for iOS and Android, directly from the device's camera.
 In Android, it uses the Google/ZXing Barcode Scanner app as a service.
 This app must be installed separately for barcode scanning to work.
 The extension provides an indication if it's not installed when attempting to scan.